 – Hold a current Main Roads WA Worksite Traffic Management (WTM) accreditation, completed with AusQ Training within the last 6 months (If you completed your WTM Accreditation over 6 months ago and/or through a different approved Main Roads WA training provider, please contact us to discuss your training requirements)

-– Have good English literacy and reading skills as training will involve reading work instructions, interpreting traffic control diagrams, designing Traffic Management Plans, writing safety documentation and compliance audit reports
+– Have good English literacy and reading skills as training will involve reading work instructions, interpreting traffic guidance schemes, designing Traffic Management Plans, writing safety documentation and compliance audit reports

 – Have good computer processing, internet and email skills